Brief History of Copyright

 Copyright protection grants to the owner certain exclusive rights.
 If any other person wants these rights, that person must get the permission of the owner.
 There are four main rights that come into play:

 (2) The right to prepare a derivative work,

 (3) The right to distribute the work, and

 (4) The right to publicly perform the work.

 The right to make copies.

-Even making a single copy of a protected work is a violation of copyright law.
+Even making a single copy of a protected work is a violation of it.
 There are exceptions, however, the biggest being the fair use exception.
-The core of copyright law still is the exclusive right of the copyright owner to makes copies of his or her own work.
+The core of it still is the exclusive right of the copyright owner to makes copies of his or her own work.
 In order to make a copy, a person must get the permission of the copyright owner.